IPwe’s AI-Based Valuation Methodology

 8) Determining pre- and after-tax royalty savings

-9) Output: DCFA of royalty savings over remaining useful life
+9) Output: DCFA of royalty savings over the remaining useful life

-* Income-based approach: Value an asset based upon the past, current, or expected cash flows of the asset.
+* Income-based approach: Value an asset based on the past, current, or expected cash flows of the asset.

 ** Relief from Royalty Model: Calculate value based on the hypothetical royalty payments that would be saved by owning the asset rather than licensing it.

 IPwe Analytics, IPwe’s Valuation Methodology